Recording Industry Association of America: NFT takedown requests

 On February 4, 2022, Mitch Glazier swiftly took action against NFT scam site HitPiece.
 The site had allegedly stole music to mint as NFTs, and host them on their site.
 Since then, HitPiece has only responded with "We Started The Conversation And We're Listening."
 However, their site has not been updated since.

 Criticism

-RIAA is heavily criticized for both policy and for their method of suing individuals for copyright infringement.
+The RIAA is heavily criticized for both policy and for their method of suing individuals for copyright infringement.
 Particularly strong critic-advocates are Internet-based, such as the Electronic Frontier Foundation and Students for Free Culture.
-RIAA has sued more than 20,000 people in the United States suspected of distributing copyrighted works.
+In 2006, the Electronic Frontier Foundation noted that within the preceding three years, the RIAA had sued more than 20,000 people in the United States suspected of distributing copyrighted works.
 Of these, approximately 2,500 were settled pre-trial.
 Brad Templeton of the Electronic Frontier Foundation has called these types of lawsuits spamigation and implied they are done merely to intimidate people.